uxifiit/UXC.Utils/README.md

 # UXC Utilities

-This repository contains utility tools for additional processing of data from UXC:
+This repository contains utility tools for additional processing of recording data from [UXC](https://github.com/uxifiit/UXC).
-* [Selector](tree/master/src/Selector) - for splitting large data files.
-* [TimestampCorrection](tree/master/src/TimestampCorrection) - for synchronizing timestamps in data.

-See README of each project to find out more information:
+See README in each project to find out more information:
+* [TimestampCorrection](src/TimestampCorrection) - use to synchronize timestamps in data, especially eye tracking data from UXC.
+* [Selector](src/Selector) - use to split large data files.

 ## How to build

-Prerequisities:
-* Visual Studio 2015 or 2017, or Visual Studio Build Tools
+First, install Microsoft Visual Studio 2015 or 2017 or Visual Studio Build Tools.
-* For building from the command line, create an environment variable leading to the NuGet CLI executable `nuget.exe` with name `nuget`.

-Build steps:
-* Clone the repository, use the `master` branch
+To build the solution using the Visual Studio:
+1. Open the `UXC.Utils.sln` in Visual Studio.
+2. Set up build target to `Release`.
+3. Build the solution (default hotkey <kbd>F6</kbd>).

+To build the solution using the included batch script:
+1. Download [NuGet Windows Commandline](https://www.nuget.org/downloads), v4.9.x were tested.
+2. Create new environment variable named `nuget` with path set to the `nuget.exe` executable, e.g., `C:\Program Files (x86)\NuGet\nuget.exe`.
+3. Test the path in a new command line window with `echo %nuget%`.
-* Run the `build.bat`.
+4. Run the `build.bat` script.

-* The built executables are located in project's `bin/Release` directories.
+Then, locate the build output in the `/build/Release/` directory.

 ## Contributing